-Dylann Roof case: Jury to be picked
+Dylann Roof case: FBI investigates mystery letters

 - Roof is accused of killing nine people at an African-American church

-Authorities say Roof, 22, fatally shot participants at a Wednesday night Bible study at Emanuel African Methodist Episcopal Church on June 17, 2015.
-Three people were wounded.
+Authorities say Roof, 22, fatally shot his victims at a Wednesday night Bible study at Emanuel African Methodist Episcopal Church in June 2015.
 Roof said he picked the church, known as Mother Emanuel, because he wanted to provoke a race war.
-Roof is white and all the victims were black.
+Roof is white, and all the victims were black.

-He faces trials in federal and state courts, with the federal trial happening first.
+Investigators are trying to determine who sent the series of letters to the Mother Emanuel church, James Island County Park and several hotels, the city's emergency operations center said.

+Most of the letters were reported to police last week, and all were sent from outside the US -- including from Canada and the UK.

+"Every one of the 9 lives sacrificed by his greatness, Mr Dylann S Roof, is one less I will need to sacrifice," the letter said, according to a police report.

+As authorities investigate the letters, Roof is bracing for both federal and state trials.

-What happens Monday?
+What happens during the federal jury selection?

 Prospective jurors for the federal case will appear in US District Court in Charleston.

-From 3,000 people who received jury summonses, the group has been whittled down to 512, CNN affiliate WACH reported.
-Starting Monday, groups of 10 people at a time will gather in the courtroom for questioning until attorneys narrow it down to 70 people for the next stage of the selection process, WACH said.
+The group has been whittled down to 512 from the 3,000 people who received jury summonses, CNN affiliate WACH reported.

+Groups of 10 were scheduled to gather in the courtroom for questioning until attorneys narrow down the field to 70 for the next stage of the selection process, WACH said.
 The jurors will be chosen from the Charleston area.

+On Monday, US District Judge Richard Gergel delayed the final stage of jury selection, saying a motion from Roof and his defense team required his immediate attention.
+The judge did not detail the nature of the motion, CNN affiliate WCSC reported.
+The jury selection process will resume Wednesday.

-When will the trial start?
+When will the federal trial start?

-Nobody knows for sure.
 It's unclear when the jury of 12 primary jurors and six alternates will be picked.

-According to the Charleston City Paper, US District Judge Richard Gergel said opening statements from prosecutors and defense lawyers might start in late November or early December.
-Breaks would probably be called during Thanksgiving and possibly the Christmas holidays.
-So the trial could easily carry over into the new year.
+According to the Charleston City Paper, the judge said opening statements from prosecutors and defense lawyers might start in late November or early December.

+Breaks could be scheduled around Thanksgiving and Christmas.
+That means the trial easily could carry over into the new year.

-What are the charges?
+What are the federal charges?

 Roof faces 33 federal charges: nine counts of violating the Hate Crime Act resulting in death; three counts of violating the Hate Crime Act involving an attempt to kill; nine counts of obstruction of exercise of religion resulting in death; three counts of obstruction of exercise of religion involving an attempt to kill and use of a dangerous weapon; nine counts of use of a firearm to commit murder during and in relation to a crime of violence.